rsujatha/CAB/README.md

 ## Description
+This repository contains calibrations for assembly bias with tidal anisotropy in the Lognormal Framework described in our paper.
+It also contains calibrations for assembly bias with any Gaussian/Gaussian-transformable secondary halo property.
 The Jupyter notebook /demo_jupyternb/demo.ipynb contains few examples demonstrating usage of the code and reproduces some of the plots in arXiv:2007.03711.
 The launch binder icon above can be used to view an interactive online version of the same.